California Golden Bears football: 21st century

 In 2017, Cal appointed Justin Wilcox, whose defensive-minded approach could be considered a polar opposite of Dykes, as the new coach.
-That year the Bears had a losing season; however, they beat No. 8 Washington State 37–3.
+In 2017, the Bears had a losing season but managed to win against No. 8 Washington State 37–3.
 In 2018, the Bears went 7–6 with Wilcox's defense being ranked No. 15 in the nation in total yards allowed.
 The highlight of the season was defeating USC for the first time since 2003, when Wilcox was the Cal linebackers coach.
 In the 2019 season, the Bears improved to an 8–5 record that included a win at the Redbox Bowl.
-They achieved their highest ranking since 2009 when they were ranked No. 15 after a 4–0 start to the season and also defeated Stanford in the Big Game for the first time since 2009.
-Since 2019, the Bears have struggled, failing to post a winning record in each season since then.
-However, they currently hold a four game win streak against rival Stanford and have made bowl games in back-to-back seasons.
+They achieved their highest ranking since 2009 when they were ranked No. 15 after a 4–0 start to the season and also beat Stanford in the Big Game for the first time since 2009.
+Since 2019, the Bears have struggled, failing to post a winning record in each season.

 Prior to the 2024 season, California moved from the Pac-12 Conference to the Atlantic Coast Conference.
 On October 5 of that year, California hosted their first College GameDay in school history before a game against the Miami Hurricanes.
+The 2024 season was notable for its stretch of four consecutive losses by a combined nine points.
+However, Cal won four consecutive Big Games from 2021 to 2024.
 In 2025, alumnus Ron Rivera was announced as the first ever general manager of the California football program, with oversight over their budget and football staff.
+After losing the Big Game to Stanford in a resounding 31-10 fashion, Wilcox was fired by Rivera near the end of his first season as GM.
+Less than two weeks later, Tosh Lupoi, a former California defensive lineman and the Oregon Ducks defensive coordinator, was announced as Cal's new head coach by Rivera.